ealush/vest/website/docs/writing_your_suite/optional_fields.md

 Since every app is different, your app's logic may require some other definition of optional.
 For example, the user may have typed inside a field and then removed its content.
 In such cases, you can provide `optional` with a custom omission rule.

 To provide a custom optional rule, you need to provide an object with the field names as its keys, and either a boolean or a function returning a boolean as its value.
-These rules will be evaluated immediately, and then again after your suite finishes its **synchronous** run.
+These functions may be executed multiple times, at different stages of the suite run.
 When true, Vest will omit _ALL_ failures your field might have from the suite.
-It is important to note that custom omission rules are not supported for asynchronous tests.

 The following code demonstrates an example of how to allow a field to be empty even if it's "touched" or "dirty":